rodeyseijkens/react-starter-kit/docs/getting-started.md

 $ yarn styleguide
 ```

-This will run a local server of the styleguide, for more information on how to
+This will run a local server of the styleguide.
+It will show the components in the `components` folder.

+For more information on how to
 document components etc. see [React Styleguidist](https://react-styleguidist.js.org/).

 ### How to Update